Ekram-20/Ekram-20/README.md

 # 👋 Hello, I'm Ekram

 ## 🚀 About Me
 Freshly graduated in computer science from UQU.
 I am a dedicated programmer with a passion for Machine Learning.
-KAUST Academy has accepted me into its AI course, which will significantly enhance my knowledge of this field.
-Also, I have worked on Flutter projects such as 'weqaa' for my graduation project and 'Tarmeem' in my coop training.
+Also, I Like mobile development.
+I have worked on Flutter projects such as 'weqaa' for my graduation project and 'Tarmeem' in my coop training.
+And I am learning React Native and working on startup project.
 In general, Making applications smart by integrating AI is what I enjoy most.

 ## 💻 Tech Stack
-- Languages: Python, Dart, Java
+- Languages: Python, Dart, Java, Javascrip
-- Frameworks: Pytorch, Flutter
+- Frameworks: Pytorch, Flutter, React Native, Django

 ## 🌱 Current Focus
-I am currently diving deeper into Machine Learning to enhance my expertise.
+I am currently diving deeper into Full Stack Mobile Development to enhance my expertise.

 <!--